Common types of hydraulic seals, their variations and the materials used

 Rod seals are vital to maintaining an efficient hydraulic system, as they are responsible for both preventing fluid leakage from within a hydraulic cylinder and protecting it against dirt and other exterior contaminates.

 Static seals that installed directly into the housing or glands of a system, rod seals are designed to provide dynamic sealing pressure while the piston rod is in dynamic motion.

-RFD Rod Seals: Also known as Single Acting Split Housing, these are heavy duty seals that also include an anti-extrusion ring for added protection.
-Made from rubberized fabric, the seal is simply added to the housing of a sealing area where it reduces friction and wear, keeping applications sealed and secure from harmful fluid leakages.
+Also known as Single Acting Split Housing, are heavy duty seals with an anti-extrusion ring for added protection.
+Made from rubberized fabric and easily fitted in the housing where it reduces friction and wear, keeping applications sealed and secure from harmful fluid leakages.